SleekView for WP Event Manager: events as customizable tables

 Event organizers

 Upcoming events filtered by status, sorted by date, with ticket counts visible.
-Spot under-sold events and act fast.
+Spot under-sold events early and trigger promotions before the gap widens.

 Marketing teams

-Featured events filterable by tag and category, with registration trends as columns to focus promotion.
+Featured events filterable by tag and category, with registration trends as columns.
+Focus promotion budget on events that need the boost most urgently.

 Finance